 I can hear the buoyant whisper of Dwayne Johnson in my sleep, “You’re welcome!”, for the sea, the stars and the sky…

 Thanks for nothing, Dwayne.
 I cannot smell what the Rock is cooking.

 Ten years ago today, I was in Las Vegas (freak’n las vegas).
 The excitement, palpable.
 Money on every game, drinks in both hands, with a freedom so raw it was not yet understood.
-Few better times could be had in the desert oasis of tomfoolery than weekends 1-2 of the NCAA tournament (he thinks, smiling, a fading spark in his eye, an icy drink running dry, the thought of a world passing by…).
+Few better times could be had in the desert oasis of tomfoolery than weekends 1-2 of March Madness (he thinks, smiling, a fading spark in his eye, an icy drink running dry, the thought of a world passing by…).

 I am M-o-a-n-a!!!!

 PS: Join our email list to get unique, fresh, actionable parenting and provider insights that dispel conventional claptrap.
 No ads, no spam, and no bull.
 Just straight-talk with a touch of humor for free-thinking parents, every 2-4 weeks, right to your InBox.